kjchavez/legislation-project/wiki/hosting-on-gcp.md

 * Need to install app-engine-python.
 At least to have a python app.
 * Make sure you're forwarding some port from your remote machine (if you have one) so the dev_appserver.py is actually useful.
 * If using python, make sure to read the instructions about virtualenv and the appconfig file *carefully*: https://cloud.google.com/appengine/docs/standard/python/getting-started/python-standard-env
+* Relative URLs are important!
+Otherwise you might end up with the dreaded Access-Control-Allow-Origin error.
+There is a way around it by allowing cross-domain resource loading.
+I never quite figured out how.

 ## Questions
 * Do I get charged per app deployment?